tzwel/tzwel/readme.md

 **gfx**:
 - Adobe Photoshop, GIMP, Photopea, Inkscape
-- Stablediffusion if this interests you
+- StableDiffusion if this interests you

 **ides**:
 - VSCode (VSCodium)